JuliusSustarevas/TCPPBasic/README.md

 # 1 Download raw data
 +RM/data/download_files.bash should download raw mat files.
 These are raw data related to creationg of RM/IRM structures.
 In general, they contain end effector poses and resulting IK solution

+# 1.1
+Go to +Tasks/specific_tasks/HelloWorldConstant (or varying) and run that script.
+On prompt select the test world yaml file in m3dp_scenes
 # 2 RRT Entry Point
 Try to read comments/run +RRT/entry_point.